Satyam998413/LiveStriming_Nextjs_Application/README.md

 ```bash
 npm run dev
 ```
-This will start the Next.js frontend on `http://localhost:3000`
+This will start the Next.js frontend on `http://192.168.2.115:3021` (update the port in `package.json` if you prefer a different one)

 **Terminal 2 - Node.js Backend:**
 ```bash
 npm run server
 ```
-This will start the Express backend server on `http://localhost:3001`
+This will start the Express backend server on `http://192.168.2.115:3001`

 #### Option 2: Run Both Servers Together (Recommended)